 Is there a crime at all or an elaborate plot for John Barrie to fall into?

-John Bowie is a writer for Bristol Noir Publishing and his crime novel does not disappoint, its 186 pages are packed full of deceit, human depravity and surprisingly dark humour.
+John Bowie is the founder of Bristol Noir, a popular e-zine specialising in crime-noir, dark fiction and dirty realism.
+And his crime novel does not disappoint, its 186 pages are packed full of deceit, human depravity and surprisingly dark humour.

 John Barrie has been given a new identity under the Witness Protection Programme.
 He is a drunk, with a dull job and seemingly an all-round unpleasant guy with a dark past.
 John is accosted by his neighbour to find his girlfriend, who has mysteriously disappeared; as a result John feels he can make it as a private investigator and find Cherry.

 The protagonist is then drawn into a complex web, his personality and hidden life begin to unravel and the predicaments he gets into are completely believable and at times comedic in the melee of wanting to survive.